Terms and Conditions for the supply of goods and services.

 8.2 However, this cancellation right does not apply in the case of:

-(a) Annual Passes, Admission Tickets, events, workshops, courses and gifts of admission.
+(a) Annual Tickets, Admission Tickets, Locals’ Passes, events, workshops, courses and gifts of admission.

 (b) sealed audio or sealed video recordings or sealed computer software, once these Products are unsealed after you receive them.